 Today we also find many inspiring ideas on what to serve for the lunar month.
 Home-bakers and artisanal stores are lining up their displays with Chinese New Year decorated cookies, orange-infused cupcakes, and even their own take on traditional treats such as Nutella filled kuih kapit or significantly large sized Pineapple tarts.
 Modern ideas also open up the many possibilities of what you could make.
 An orange shortbread cookie or chocolate jaffa biscuits, perhaps?
 A pinwheel cookie with bean paste as fillings would also look pretty to serve if you’re designing your cookies.

 Yet, going modern does not necessarily mean fancier but also including common alternatives today that you can plate nicely for your family.
 You can even go simple by plating fruits and nuts, which are generally loved by all.
 Nutbars are relatively easy to make too.
 Add raw mixed nuts, honey and other ingredients you like to and fridge for an hour and slice them to serve.
 Other ideas are roasting your nuts with ginger and orange zests or even jumping aboard the salted egg train and making golden salted egg nuts or cornflakes that are incredibly tasty.

 Think about Pairing with Tea

-Another solution to help you decide what Chinese New Year cookie best to serve to your family is thinking about what drinks you will be serving.
+Another solution to help you decide what Chinese New Year cookie best to serve to your family is what drinks you will be serving.
 Cookies are generally nice with hot tea, and after a long round of chatter and laughter, something throat soothing like a Lime and Assam Boi tea would be great.
 If you’re serving treats with a more savoury taste, cleansing the palate with a refreshing Green Tea Cooler could also work well.
-Putting a bit of thought on pairing with drinks may just help you to decide on what to make or get for your family this festive season.
+Putting a bit of thought on pairing with drinks may help you decide what to make or get for your family this festive season.

 Gong Xi Fa Cai!